 Cape Town winters can be chilly, but that doesn’t mean you should stay inside and avoid all activities.
-We have a guide to keep you entertained while in Cape Town so wrap up, get up and start exploring this beautiful city.
+We have a guide to keeping you entertained while in Cape Town so wrap up, get up and start exploring this beautiful city.

 1. Go for a hike

 Cape Town has some of the most beautiful trails around and you would be silly not to take advantage of them.
-Whether you want to head up Table Mountain or have a run up Lion’s Head, there is something for everyone.
+Whether you want to head up Table Mountain or have a run-up Lion’s Head, there is something for everyone.

 If you are a bit of an adrenalin junkie then this is the perfect adventure for you.
 Join a team of professionals and see Cape Town from a whole new view, from high up in the sky.

 If you’re looking to spend a day indoors then you are in luck because Cape Town has some of the best museums around.
 Here are some of your options: